Money is something generally accepted as a medium of exchange for goods and services.

-There are various types of currencies of the world.
-Two of the most widely used is the Euro and the United States Dollar.
+There are various types of currencies in the world.
+Two of the most widely used are the Euro and the United States Dollar.

 Plural: Moneys or monies are both accepted plural forms of money.

-Synonyms: Money is also called cash, funds, legal tender, loot, dough, bread, dinero, greenbacks, moolah, bucks, guala guala, and currency.
+Synonyms: There is a lot of slang for money such as cash, funds, legal tender, loot, dough, bread, dinero, greenbacks, moolah, bucks, guala guala, and currency.